jimklimov/fty-email/README.md

 * 'correlation\-id' is a zuuid identifier provided by the caller
 * 'priority' MUST be valid asset priority
 * 'extname' MUST be valid user-friendly asset name
-* 'action' MUST be one of the strings: "EMAIL", "SMS", "EMAIL/SMS"
+* 'contact' MUST be empty string OR valid e-mail/phone number
 * 'fty\_proto ALERT message' must be valid fty\_proto message of the type ALERT
 * subject of the message MUST be "SENDMAIL\_ALERT".